schlegel11/MobileCoach/README.md

 The whole **MobileCoach** can be configured using one configuration file **configuration.properties** which is included in the repository containing example values.
 All folders mentioned in this file should be created before the first startup of the **MobileCoach** system.

-Your adjusted copy of the **configuration.properties** can be placed anywhere on your system, but the file need to be referenced as system property with the name **mc.configuration**.
+Your adjusted copy of the **configuration.properties** can be placed anywhere on your system, but the file need to be referenced as system property with the name **[YOUR CONTEXT PATH in lower case].configuration**.
 Otherwise the default configuration from the **Constants.java** will be used - and you won't like it.

-To define the system property you can start your java runtime with the following parameter:
+E.g., to define the system property for a **MobileCoach** instance running at your server in the path "/MC" (deployed using a MC.war) you can start your java runtime with the following parameter:

 	-Dmc.configuration="/PATH_TO_YOUR_FILE/configuration.properties"